jason2506/flask-reqarg/docs/index.rst

 As you can see, the value of request arguments will be automatically bound to the corresponding function arguments.
 This can make your code simpler and more clear.

-.. _using_fetchers:
+.. _using_fetcher:

-Using the Fetchers
+Using the Fetcher
 ------------------

 For explicitly specifying the request method or argument names to be bound, :func:`@request_args <request_args>` also accepts some :ref:`fetchers <argument_fetcher>` as its arguments.